MAISRC/ggplot_plus/README.md

     shown.
 Set silence_warnings inside geom_plus() to TRUE to hide this and other messages.

+    Warning: It looks like you haven't provided a custom title for variable(s) Petal.Width, mapped to the following aesthetic(s), respectively: fill.
+This means the title(s) are probably still the column name(s) from your data set, which may not be human-readable, nicely formatted, and intuitive and contain units (if any).
+We recommend using a scale*() function to specify a custom title for each such scale.
+Set silence_warnings inside geom_plus() to TRUE to hide this and other messages.

 ![](README_files/figure-commonmark/warning%20about%20less%20contrast-1.png)

 Of courses, users who are already familiar with these graph-design